shaun270/Address-Clustering/README.md

 The BGE from hugging face was used to encode the 'Delivery_Desc' column into vectors which would later be used for clustering.

+Here is the link for the model https://huggingface.co/BAAI/bge-large-en

 ## Clustering

 ### DBSCAN method